ppatty/PGR-New-Starter-Roster-Tool/README.md

 Export Options: Export the final roster to both .csv and .xlsx formats for easy sharing and printing.

-Competency Checklists: Load a competency template and dataset to automatically generate individualized onboarding checklists for each starter, with CSV/XLSX exports and a printable view.
+Competency Checklists: Load a competency template and dataset to automatically generate individualized onboarding checklists for each starter, tick items off in-app, and export the latest progress (CSV/XLSX/print).

 Configurable Session Days: Choose which weekdays host Welcome Day and PGR Onboarding.

 How to Use
-  The application is designed around a simple, four-step workflow:
+  The application is designed around a guided, six-step workflow:

 Step 1: Add New Team Members